GaloisInc/BESSPIN-Tool-Suite/docs/bugBounty2020/uartPiping.md

 ## Overview

-In production, FETT currently pipes the direct UART connection with the FPGA to **TCP port 8278**.
-Please note that this port is the configurable option `uartFwdPort` in `fett/base/utils/setupEnv.json`.
+In production, BESSPIN currently pipes the direct UART connection with the FPGA to **TCP port 8278**.
+Please note that this port is the configurable option `uartFwdPort` in `besspin/base/utils/setupEnv.json`.

 ## Usage manual